 - Short-term passes

 The requirements to obtain a Singapore work visa depend on what type of pass your employees need.
 For example, those applying for an employment pass must be higher earners with work experience and acceptable qualifications.
-Starting in January 2017, young graduates from good institutions are also eligible for an employment pass if they make more than $3,600 a month.

 As an employer, you’ll need to handle your employees’ Singapore working visas on their behalf.
 You can apply for the work visa online through EP — an online application service through the Ministry of Manpower (MOM).
 The application process includes: